geudde/attic-chest/pages/03.season-2/07.meeting-19/09.arrow/docs.md

 Lady, the arrow tho’ aim’d ne’er so well
 Directed “to his Heart” enslav’d before
 Must doubtless in its wily errand fail
-For Love has enter’d and secur’d the door,
+For love has enter’d and secur’d the door,
-Here in this circle, sits the chosen Fair
+Here in this circle, sits the chosen fair
 Seeming unconscious of her sov’reign pow’r
 She, will my humble Dulce Domum share
 For her alone I’ll deck the nuptial bow’r.